Node.js Request Path: DNS, TCP, libuv & Callbacks

 -> accept loop

 When the kernel completes the TCP handshake, the new connected socket waits in the accept queue.
-The listening socket becomes readable from the event system's point of view. libuv receives the readiness notification during the event loop's I/O processing.
-Node's native TCP server callback runs.
-It accepts one or more pending connections and wraps each accepted descriptor as a net.Socket.
+The listening socket becomes readable from the event system's point of view. libuv receives that readiness during the event loop's I/O processing.
+Node's native TCP server code runs, accepts pending connections, wraps each accepted descriptor as a net.Socket, and emits the JavaScript event.

-The accept loop is that native loop that drains available completed connections from the listening socket until the kernel reports that no more are immediately available or Node reaches its per-iteration limits.
-The loop exists because readiness can mean "at least one connection is available."
-Several may be waiting.
+The accept loop is the native loop that pulls completed connections from the listening socket until the kernel says none are immediately available or Node reaches its own per-iteration limits.
+This loop exists because readiness means at least one connection is available.
+There may be many.

-The detail matters under load.
-A connection spike can fill the completed accept queue faster than JavaScript callbacks run.
-The backlog from the previous subchapter controls part of that capacity, with platform caps and separate SYN queue behavior below it.
+Under load, this detail becomes visible.
+A spike of incoming connections can fill the completed accept queue faster than JavaScript callbacks run.
+The backlog from the previous subchapter controls part of that capacity, with platform caps and SYN queue behavior below it.
 Once the accept queue is full, new handshakes may be delayed, reset, or dropped depending on OS policy and network conditions.

-JavaScript sees the result after the native accept work:
+JavaScript sees the accepted socket after that native work -

 server.on('connection', socket => {